 In some instances, we may have to change, modify or amend this Privacy Statement in order to comply with the evolving regulatory environment or the needs of our business.
 Subject to any applicable legal requirements to provide additional notice, any changes to this Privacy Statement will be communicated through our website.
 However, if there will be changes made to the use of your personal information in a manner different from that stated at the time of collection we will take appropriate steps to notify you, such as by posting a notice on our website for 30 days prior to the changes taking effect or by emailing you.

 You have legal rights under EU data protection laws in relation to your personal information.
-To exercise any of your rights please contact our Data Protection Officer (Lisa) by emailing email@example.com
+To exercise any of your rights please contact our Data Protection Officer (Paul) by emailing email@example.com

 • To access personal information